curityio/chatgpt-example-app/README.md

 - docker
 - node and npm (node, at least v22)

+By default, the MCP server and the Curity Identity Server get exposed to the internet via ngrok.
+This is required to connect to let chatGPT connect to the servers.
+To properly run this functionality, ensure you have the following installed on your computer:
+- ngrok,
+- curl,
+- jq,
+- envsubst

+You will also need an ngrok auth token (https://dashboard.ngrok.com/get-started/your-authtoken) set in NGROK_TOKEN env variable.

+If you don't want to use NGROK, update the `USE_NGROK` variable to `0` in `build.sh`.

 You also need a valid license to run the Curity Identity Server.
 Make sure you have the license file locally and point the `LICENSE_FILE_PATH` environment variable to it.
 For example:

 ```shell